 Where VPNs do help with security they are very useful.
 A VPN will provide your session with an IP address which will change each session, and will not be tracked by your VPN.
 This means that your connection will be kept anonymous .

-This is good not only for protecting your privacy, but also for preventing an attacker from learning too much about your connection, as you will ultimately disconnect and reconnect to your VPN either at set intervals, or on a session-by-session approach.
+This is good not only for protecting your privacy, but also for preventing an attacker from learning too much about your connection, internet solutions and services, as you will ultimately disconnect and reconnect to your VPN either at set intervals, or on a session-by-session approach.

 - Virgin Media is a very popular ISP based in the UK.